martinring/thesis/src/6-Advanced.md

 ### Operation

-For it's operation a just-in-time verified system has to be equipped with a self-verification system, composed of a monitor, a verifier and a controller.
+For its operation a just-in-time verified system has to be equipped with a self-verification system, composed of a monitor, a verifier and a controller.
 The self-verification system is responsible for verifying the system dynamically during operation, as well as for adapting the system behavior accordingly.